 Glazed Spiral Ham Recipe

-Make this spiral ham baked with a brown sugar and pineapple juice glaze the main attraction for your Easter dinner.
+Make this brown sugar and pineapple juice glazed spiral ham the main attraction at your next family dinner.

 - 1 fully cooked bone-in spiral ham (7 to 9 pounds)